Get in the Zone: Singles

-The second single, "Go Up", was originally released on July 19, 2019 under ShowBT Philippines with the music video dropped after 10 days.
+The second single, "Go Up", was originally released on July 19, 2019, under ShowBT Philippines with the music video dropped after 10 days.
 The song received lukewarm reception until they uploaded its dance practice on YouTube which was shared by fans on Twitter and Facebook.
 The video received positive feedbacks from people because of the group's synchronized dance moves which eventually became viral on social media.
 This happening made SB19 gained a rising popularity.
 Later on December, SB19 signed a contract with Sony Music Philippines to expand their reach into the market.
 With their new record label, two of their songs were re-released which includes "Go Up" on January 23, 2020.
 SB19 recorded a total of five entries on the Billboard charts after Next Big Sound, Emerging Artists, and Social 50.

-The third single, "Alab (Burning)", was released on the day of Christmas, December 25 in 2019, as the first official single under the group's new record label Sony Music Philippines, Inc. SB19 announced the new single after selling out their first major concert on Cuneta Astrodome.
+The third single, "Alab (Burning)", was released on the day of Christmas, December 25, 2019, as the first official single under the group's new record label Sony Music Philippines, Inc. SB19 announced the new single after selling out their first major concert on Cuneta Astrodome.
 The track was produced by Han Tae Soo which entails about finding true love and doing whatever it takes to win that person over.
 A lyric video was uploaded on their YouTube channel a day after, and finally drops the music video on January 10, 2020.

 The album's title track, "Hanggang sa Huli", served as the fourth official single off Get in the Zone.
 It received the most promotion across shows, guesting, and concerts.
 On October 1, 2020, SB19 announced the date of the premiere of its official music video through a release date teaser and schedule.
-The music video, directed & written by the group's member Justin and animated by Julian Bacani (JuJuArts), was premiered on October 9, 2020 on their YouTube channel.
+The music video, directed & written by the group's member Justin and animated by Julian Bacani (JuJuArts), was premiered on October 9, 2020, on their YouTube channel.